kwinso/spotify-current-song/README.md

 type = custom/script
 format = <label>
 format-foreground = ${colors.foreground}
-; Allows to run node.js file from everywhere, by default you can run it only in the same dir as the file exec = /usr/bin/npm run run --silent --prefix /home/mouse/.config/polybar/scripts/spotify tail = true
+; Allows to run node.js file from everywhere,
+; by default you can run it only in the same dir where the main file is located exec = /usr/bin/npm run run --silent --prefix /home/mouse/.config/polybar/scripts/spotify tail = true
 ```

 # Note
-As soon as you see error in the bar, you can check `errros.log` file, script prints there every error, just not to break your bar
+As soon as you see a message about error in the bar, you can check `errros.log` file, script prints there every error, just not to break your bar